 Pop-up gazebos which also include canopies can last anywhere from a single-use to around 5 or 6 years.

 This is due to the wide range of quality products that can be bought.

 Single-use pop-up gazebos aren’t generally called these when they’re sold but once you get it home you just know it’s not going to last that long.

 I would personally class a single-use pop-up gazebo as one that is priced around £35 ($45).

-With pop up gazebos, the price does generally play a big factor in the quality of your shelter, as better quality gazebos cost more to manufacture and therefore retail at a higher price.
+With pop-up gazebos, the price does play a big factor in the quality of your shelter.
+Better quality gazebos cost more to manufacture and therefore retail at a higher price.

 See what you think below.